 Step 2: Provide tools to help your employees focus

 Productivity levels can also be proactively managed by helping to lower stress levels.
-Research from Towers Watson has confirmed in the past that employees suffering from high stress levels tend to have lower engagement and miss work than their other coworkers who aren’t dealing with as much of it.
+The less stressed employees are, the more productive they are.
 Slowing things down and focusing on positivity, taking time for self-care and even making sure employees are well-rested are all important factors.

-When it comes to ensuring everyone’s needs are properly met in the workplace, you have to consider just about every angle, and these are some of the most important when it comes to operating small businesses.
+When it comes to ensuring everyone’s needs are properly met in the workplace, you have to consider just about every angle.
+While you can’t please everyone, at least meet their basic needs and provide a safe and positive atmosphere.

 Improve your workplace with Dell today and visit dell.com/businessdeals for more information and ideas on how to keep your employees hustling, bustling and productive.